aosabook/500lines/event-web-framework/draft.markdown

 	     finally (return res)))
 ```

-Welcome to the hard part. `arguments` turns the validators we registered with our handler into a tree of parse attempts and assertions. `type-expression`, `arg-exp`, and `type-assertion` are used to implement and enforce a "type system" for the kinds of data we're expecting in our responses; we'll discuss them in SECTION FIXME.
-Using this together with `make-closing-handler`, this would the validation rules we wrote here:
+Welcome to the hard part. `arguments` turns the validators we registered with our handler into a tree of parse attempts and assertions. `type-expression`, `arg-exp`, and `type-assertion` are used to implement and enforce a "type system" for the kinds of data we're expecting in our responses; we'll discuss them in \aosasecref{sec.eventsweb.types}.
+Using this together with `make-closing-handler` would implement the validation rules we wrote here:

 ```lisp
 	(define-handler (send-message)